ta0kira/zeolite/README.md

 Type inference in the context of parameterized types is specifically disallowed in order to limit the amount of code the reader needs to search to figure out what types are being used.
-Forcing explicit types for local variables is more work for the code author, but it makes the code easier to reason about.
+Forcing explicit specification of types for local variables is more work for the programmer, but it makes the code easier to reason about later on.

 ### Other Features